What are the carotid arteries?

 - Carotid angiogram.

-Medicines and surgical procedures can treat narrowed or blocked carotid arteries.
-If you have a carotid artery blockage, your healthcare provider may recommend:
+Medications and surgical procedures can treat narrowed or blocked carotid arteries.
+If you have a carotid artery blockage, your healthcare provider may recommend medications such as:

 How can I keep my carotid arteries healthy?

 To keep your carotid arteries healthy, you may need to reduce your cholesterol levels.
-Your provider may prescribe medication to help lower your cholesterol.
+Your provider may prescribe medication to help.

 You may want to ask your healthcare provider:

-- Do I have any risk factors that increase my chance of carotid artery disease?
+- Do I have any risk factors for carotid artery disease?